Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum physics: Introduction and historical overview

-proportional to the acceleration $a$.
+proportional to the acceleration $a$; in this case, the apparent horizon emergent in the noninertial frame of the accelerated observer also encodes nontrivial quantum-information properties.
 These nontrivial spacetime effects are quantum-relativistic in nature, a fact that which is highlighted in Eqs.~(\ref{eq:BH-entropy})--(\ref{eq:Unruh-temperature}) via the Planck constant $\hbar$ and the speed of light $c$; and they are also thermal, as revealed by the Boltzmann constant $k_{B}$.
 In addition, they provide further realizations of the quantum nature of all physical systems in a manner that points to a transition towards a {\it theory of quantum gravity\/}~\cite{QGravity-review}.